 Finally, if it’s not already available, consider promoting the idea that an excellent contributor to contract risk mitigation is a formalised statement of the organisation’s position on the absence or presence of certain contract clauses, with their preferred settings and acceptable alternatives.

-Such a benchmark is invaluable, raising the visibility of negotiated risk and allowing it to be more effectively mitigated.
+Such a benchmark is invaluable, raising the visibility of negotiated risk and allowing for effective dispute management.

-If you would like more information about contract risk and specifically how Gatekeeper can help in managing risk, then contact us today for a free consultation.
+If you would like more information about contract risk management and specifically how Gatekeeper can help, then contact us today for a free consultation.